-As far as convenience goes, the hotels located on Lucky Lane (Holiday Inn, Motel 6, Super 8, Ramada, HoJo) are the closest hotels to us, however, we recommend Aspen Inn Suites of Flagstaff.
-We just recently started contracted rates with this company as well as Holiday Inn Express on Lucky Lane.
-There are some blackout dates please contact the hotels for details.
+As far as convenience goes, the hotels located on Lucky Lane (Holiday Inn, Motel 6, Super 8, Ramada, HoJo) are the closest hotels to us.
+The Aspen Inn Suites of Flagstaff is also close to our warehouse and offers a nice continental breakfast and a happy hour.